Port Nolloth: History

-The bay upon which the port sits was known by the indigenous Namaqua people as Aukwatowa ("Where the water took away the old man").
-Its location was marked by Portuguese explorer Bartolomeu Dias on his epic voyage around the Cape of Good Hope in 1487.
-It was the last landfall he sighted before a wild storm blew his ship off course and out to sea for 13 days.
+The bay where the port is located was known by the indigenous Nama people as Aukwatowa ('Where the water took away the old man').
+Its location was marked by Portuguese explorer Bartolomeu Dias on his voyage around the Cape of Good Hope in 1487.
+It was the last landfall he sighted before a wild storm blew his ship off course and out to sea for 30 days.

 The land surrounding the bay remained virtually uninhabited until James Alexander's discovery in 1852 of copper at Okiep, 160 km inland from the bay.
 The Cape Colony administration immediately commenced a survey of the coastline to locate a suitable harbour from which to ship the copper ore.
-Aukwatowa bay was surveyed in 1854, and selected for a future port based largely on its sheltered aspect from offshore winds.
+Aukwatowa Bay was surveyed in 1854, and selected for a future port based largely on its sheltered aspect from offshore winds.

 Copper shipments

 A rudimentary quay was built in 1855, wide enough to accommodate the horse-drawn wagons that carried the copper ore from Okiep to the port.
 A small service town rapidly developed and was named Port Nolloth by Cape Colony Governor Sir George Grey, in honour of its surveyor, Captain M.S.
 Nolloth.

 In 1874, the wagons were replaced by the 154 km long Namaqualand Railway between the mine and the port and the quay was lengthened to 67 m.
 However, while the railway significantly improved overland transport to the port, the increasing size of ore carriers began to create navigational difficulties in the bay.
 By the early 1900s, the sheltered aspect that had attracted surveyors fifty years before was proving too difficult for larger vessels, several of which ran aground on a coastal reef extending across the channel.
 The difficulties of the harbour and expensive ship repairs encouraged the development of an alternative transport route and by 1910 most Okiep ore was being carried by truck to the railhead at Bitterfontein in preference to shipments direct from the port.